binji/wasm-clang/README.md

 Most of the JavaScript code can be found here.
 If you're interested in the implementation of the in-memory filesystem, take a look at https://github.com/binji/llvm-project/tree/master/binji.

+Some notes on how I built this, sorry that they are relatively sparse: https://gist.github.com/binji/b7541f9740c21d7c6dac95cbc9ea6fca

 # Directory structure

 ## Shared utilities